Thomas Eagleton

-Thomas Francis Eagleton (September 4, 1929 – March 4, 2007) was an American lawyer serving as a United States senator from Missouri, from 1968 to 1987.
+Thomas Francis Eagleton (September 4, 1929 – March 4, 2007) was an American lawyer who served as a United States senator from Missouri from 1968 to 1987.
 He was briefly the Democratic vice presidential nominee under George McGovern in 1972.
 He suffered from bouts of depression throughout his life, resulting in several hospitalizations, which were kept secret from the public.
-When they were revealed, it humiliated the McGovern campaign and Eagleton was forced to quit the race.
+When they were revealed, the McGovern campaign was humiliated, and Eagleton was forced to quit the race.
 He later became adjunct professor of public affairs at Washington University in St. Louis.

 Early life and political career

 Eagleton was born in St. Louis, Missouri, the son of Zitta Louise (Swanson) and Mark David Eagleton, a politician who had run for mayor.
 His paternal grandparents were Irish immigrants, and his mother had Swedish, Irish, French, and Austrian ancestry.

-He graduated from St. Louis Country Day School, served in the U.S. Navy for two years, and graduated from Amherst College in 1950, where he was a member of Delta Kappa Epsilon fraternity (Sigma Chapter).
+Eagleton graduated from St. Louis Country Day School, served in the U.S. Navy for two years, and graduated in 1950 from Amherst College, where he was a member of Delta Kappa Epsilon fraternity (Sigma chapter).
 He then attended Harvard Law School.
-Following his graduation in 1953, Eagleton practiced law at his father's firm and later became associated with Anheuser-Busch's legal department.
+After graduating in 1953, Eagleton practiced law at his father's firm and later became associated with Anheuser-Busch's legal department.